 Senior Pensions Administrator Salary

 Senior Pensions Administrators in the United States tend to be well-versed in their field, and more than two-thirds have more than 10 years of experience.
 Average salary is expected to be around $64K per year, but may range from $47K to $89K per year.
 Job satisfaction is reported as high by the vast majority of workers.
 There are far more female Senior Pensions Administrators who answered the questionnaire than men, making up 87 percent.
 A fair number enjoy medical while a majority get dental coverage.
 Vision coverage is also available to just under a half.
-This snapshot results from replies to PayScale's salary survey.

 Job Description for Senior Pensions Administrator

 Senior pension administrators have several job responsibilities, but they generally oversee the administration of retirement plans.
 They review records for these plans and make sure that they are up-to-date and comply with federal regulations.
 They are concerned with the normal operation of the plan, including customer service and billing.
 On occasion, they may work with clients to make the plan more personalized for the individual.
 For instance, they may assist in deciding on benefit distribution.Read More...

 The minimum education required for this position is a bachelor’s degree and five years of experience in a related field.
 Employers also look for someone who is knowledgeable about a range of the policies and procedures involved in this type of work, since senior pension administrators often rely on their own judgment to make recommendations to clients and accomplish their goals.